-A Python thread will terminate when its run() method terminates or if an unhandled exception occurs.
-Python does not permit other threads to abort or prematurely terminate other threads when using the threading library, but does provide terminate(), kill(), and close() methods in the multiprocessing library
+The above example runs successfully and produces the following output:

+DONE: Waiting_task

+Waiting_task returned bar finished

+DONE: Exception_task

+Exception_task threw foo value error

+ValueError: foo value error

-If termination occurs when a thread or process is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
+f termination occurs when a thread or process is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
 If termination occurs when a thread or process is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock.
 See 6.63 Protocol lock errors.

-If Process.terminate() or os.kill() is used to kill a process, and the associated process is using a pipe or queue, then the pipe or queue will likely be corrupted and may become unusable by other process.
-If the process has acquired a lock or semaphore, then terminating it will likely cause other processes to deadlock.

-If a child process has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that process will not terminate until all buffered items have been flushed from the pipe, and future attempts to join that process may result in deadlock unless all items in the queue have been consumed.
-If the child process is non-daemonic then the parent process may hang on exit when it tries to join all its non-daemonic children.
-Note that a queue created using a manager does not have this issue.

 When using multiprocessing.pool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() manually to prevent deadlock during finalization.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

 6.62.2 Guidance to language users